-Why does the US not recognize Palestine but recognizes Israel?
+Why does the US recognise Israel and not Palestine?

 • Without a negotiated settlement between Israel and the Palestinian governments determining the borders, recognition of Palestine would, in effect, negate recognition of Israel or reject Israel’s legitimate control over its present borders.

-• The US supported a peace agreement and therefore it doesn’t and will not recognize the State of Palestine until there is a peace agreement between Israel and the Palestinians.
+• The US supported a peace agreement and therefore it doesn’t and will not recognise the State of Palestine until there is a peace agreement between Israel and the Palestinians.

-• Its main objective is to contribute to peace and security by promoting international collaboration through educational, scientific, and cultural reforms.
+• The organisation’s main objective is to contribute to peace and security by promoting international collaboration through educational, scientific, and cultural reforms.

 • It also aims to contribute to the eradication of poverty, sustainable development and intercultural dialogue through education, the sciences, culture, communication and information.